cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 not only object design and testing, but also management aspects
 {{Tao2019}}.

 Compared with 'digital model' and 'digital shadow', the key difference of 'digital twin' is the direction of data between the physical and virtual systems {{Fuller2020}}.
-Typically, when using a digital twin, the (twin) system is generated and then synchronized using data flows in both directions between physical and digital components, so that control data can be sent, and changes between the physical and digital objectives of systems are automatically represented.
-This behavior is unlike a 'digital model' or 'digital shadow', which are usually synchronized manually, lacking of control data, and might not have a full cycle of data integrated.
+Typically, when using a digital twin, the (twin) system is generated.
+Then a partial or full synchronization of data flows in both directions between physical and digital components, so that control data can be sent, and changes between systems' physical and digital objectives are automatically represented.
+This behavior is unlike a 'digital model' or 'digital shadow', which are usually synchronized manually, lacking control data, and might not have integrated a full cycle of data.

 At present (2024), there is no unified definition of digital twin framework.
 The industry, scientific research institutions, and